70 Pine Street: Lobby

-The first-floor lobby is designed in the Art Deco style and are arranged into six hallways.
+The first-floor lobby is designed in the Art Deco style and is arranged into six hallways.
 Two of the hallways are 110 ft long, traveling north to south between the pairs of entrances on Pine and Cedar Streets, while three other hallways are 140 ft long and travel west to east; there is also a wide central hall.
 The passages are 10 to 20 ft wide, with the widest section of the lobby near Pine Street, where there is an information booth.
-The lobby is oriented slightly west, away from the elevated lines that formerly overshadowed Pearl Street, so that the westerly entrances could be located at ground level and so that the sky bridge to 60 Wall Street would be possible.
+The lobby is oriented slightly west, away from the elevated lines that formerly overshadowed Pearl Street, so that the westerly entrances could be located at ground level and so that the skybridge to 60 Wall Street would be possible.
 The layout of the lobby allowed visitors to pass from Pine to Cedar Street.

-Inside each entrance were retail spaces that faced the first-floor lobby.
+Inside each entrance are retail spaces that face the first-floor lobby.
 Four storefronts were located on the southern portion of the lobby.
-Until the early 2000s, these retail spaces contained such stores as "a drugstore, a bookstore, a tobacconist and a telegraph office".
+A 2015 New York Times article noted that, until the early 2000s, these retail spaces contained such stores as "a drugstore, a bookstore, a tobacconist and a telegraph office".
 There are stairs on the southern portion of the lobby near Pine Street, as well as at the eastern portion near Pearl Street; these stairs ascend to the second floor and descend to the basement lobby.
 There were also escalators between every level from the basement to the sixth floor, near the western entrance on Pine Street.

 The basement lobby is a simpler version of the first-floor lobby, serving mainly as a boarding area for the lower decks of 70 Pine Street's former double-deck elevators.
-The upper decks of these elevators were served from the main lobby; the elevators are arranged along the central hall and the northernmost west–east corridor.
-The elevator doors are designed with Native American motifs, such as zigzags and sunbursts, as well as Cities Service's logo.
+The upper decks of these elevators were served from the main lobby; the elevators are arranged along the central hall and the northernmost east–west corridor.
+The elevator doors are designed with Native American motifs, such as zigzags and sunbursts, along with the Cities Service logo.
 The elevator frames themselves contain stepped arches.
 One critic said the use of separate elevator lobbies would "cut the possibility of elevator flirtations exactly in half".

-The lobby is decorated with marble walls, plaster ceilings, and aluminum metal grilles.
+The lobby is decorated with marble walls, plaster ceilings, and aluminum grilles.
 Despite Doherty's desire for "dignity with beauty", the lobby is highly ornamented with multicolored marbles from Europe, including Roman and golden travertine, Belgian Black, Belgian Grand Antique, Champville, Levanto, and Tinos marbles.
-Most of the wall area is composed of yellow marble, divided by vertical piers of dark-red marble.
-The floors are composed of panels of white and pink marble, arranged as in a checkerboard.
-The ceiling is made of plaster and is supported by large jagged corbels.
-It is mostly painted white, except for colored bands of relief, which emanate from elements such as the lighting fixtures.
+The walls are mostly yellow marble, divided by vertical piers of dark-red marble, while the white and pink marble floor panels are arranged in a checkerboard pattern.
+Large, jagged corbels surround the white plaster ceiling, which has colorful relief bands, which emanate from elements such as the lighting fixtures.
 Cliff Parkhurst furnished the elaborate metalwork in the lobby.
-A writer for The New York Times compared the building's lobby to "something Bernini would have designed if he’d lived to see the Jazz Age".
+A writer for The New York Times compared the building's lobby to "something Bernini would have designed if he'd lived to see the Jazz Age."